GLOBAL HEALTH’S COMMITMENT TO YOUR PRIVACY

 Global Health Sites

-We endeavour to provide a convenient and functional site, but we do not guarantee that the Content will be error free or that this site or the server(s) that operate(s) them are free of viruses or other harmful components.
+We endeavour to provide convenient and functional Sites, but we do not guarantee that the Content will be error free or that the Sites or the server(s) that operate(s) them are free of viruses or other harmful components.
 If your use of our Sites results in the need for servicing or replacing property, material, equipment or data, we will not be responsible for such costs.
-Without limiting the above provisions, everything on our Sites is provided to you “as is” and “as available” without warranty or condition of any kind, either expressed or implied, including, but not limited to, any implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
+Without limiting the above provisions, everything on our Sites is provided to you “as is” and “as available” without warranty or condition of any kind, either expressed or implied, including, but not limited to, any implied warranties of merchantability, fitness for a particular purpose, or non-infringement of intellectual property rights/laws or any other laws or third party rights.